plstic/cmsc389b-fall2020/guides/git.md

 ## Usage

 We will be using git to distribute any projects, notes, exams and most other material for this course.
-You will need to clone the github repository we will be storing the content in.
+You will need to clone the GitHub repository we will be storing the content in.
 You can do this by running `git clone https://github.com/plstic/cmsc389b-fall2020`.
 Once cloned, you should then see a folder titled `cmsc389b-fall2020` in the current directory. `cd` into this